Strategies to Increase Recurring Gifts

 - Guidelines for receipting and stewarding recurring gifts

 - Methods for measuring results and evaluating the productivity of your efforts

 Prefer to pay by check?
 Complete this form and we'll send you an invoice.

-Senior Director of Development, The Scripps Research Institute
+Senior Director of Philanthropy, The Scripps Research Institute